As the board examination results start trickling in, we are happy to share testimonials from a couple of girl achievers from Tamil Nadu.

 Krishanveni who scored 49%, comes from the marginalised Irular community.
 She was felicitated for her achievement by Ms. Sangeetha, deputy superintendent of police, Denkanikottai police Division, Tamil Nadu.

 Krishnaveni along with Swamini Visvapriyananda Saraswati ji, the coordinator of the Dharmapuri Chatralayam got an opportunity to interact with AIR (All India Radio) recently.
 “I am from the Irular community and no one from my village has studied till Class 12.
-They are a few people who have studied till Class 10.
+There are a few people who have studied till Class 10.
 My teachers taught me well so I passed the board examination,” she said.
 Krishnaveni has set her sights on joining the IAS (Indian Administrative Service).
-“Not many people from the community are literate and educated and in future, I would like to help them.”
+“Not many people from the community are educated and in future, I would like to help them.”

 In her address, Swamini Visvapriyananda Saraswati ji, the coordinator of the Dharmapuri Chatralayam said that AIM for Seva was started by Pujya Swami Dayananda Saraswati to enable students from rural and tribal India complete their education.

 L.Divya, a Class 12 student from the Atmalaya Swami Dayananda AIM for Seva Chatralayam for Girls, Udumalpet, Tamil Nadu, scored 90% in the board examination and secured the first position in her school among 220 students.